 So he worked in nursing homes to learn to cook for people with special diets, and at the burger chain Red Robin to learn how to cook fast.
 He worked on a cruise line to learn how to make do with the ingredients he had on-hand, and in Mexican and Japanese restaurants to develop an understanding of those popular cuisines.

 Now he prepares dishes like Cassava Wellington.
 For that dish he peels and boils cassava — a tuber that’s popular throughout West Africa — then grills it, and then finishes it steak-style in a sauté pan with butter, rosemary and garlic.
-He brushes it with Dijon mustard and wraps it and diced, sautéed mushrooms in callaloo sautéed with salt and lemon, wraps it in puff pastry and bakes it.
+He brushes it with Dijon mustard and wraps it, along with diced, sautéed mushrooms and callaloo sautéed with salt and lemon, in puff pastry and bakes it.
 He makes a spinach-like dip out of cassava leaves and uses the tuber — peeled, blanched, soaked in vinegar and fried — as the dipper for it.

 He makes tacos for which he substitutes the tortillas with dried fufu — a gummy starch made in a variety of ways throughout West Africa, sometimes with cassava, and sometimes with sweet potatoes or plantains or other roots.